 - RV: High season – 138 CAD, Low season – 106 CAD

-All in all, as I said, it is always best to book as much in advance as possible!
-I have not heard about any cases of car hire in Canada being discounted closer to the date.
-You especially should not expect the price to drop if you are traveling in the high season – that is anywhere between May and September.
+All in all, as I said, it is always best to book as far in advance as possible!
+I have not heard about any cases of car rentals in Canada being discounted closer to the date of rental.
+You definitely should not expect the price to drop if you are traveling in the high season – that is anywhere between May and September.
 The demand during these months is so high, the suppliers are not going to lower the prices, that’s for sure!

 My experience and how much I paid

 I checked both Rentalcars and AutoEurope and basically chose chose by the lowest rate from those 2.
-We were looking to hire a cat from Melbourne, return to the same city, from 12th of September at 9 AM to 24th of September at 17 PM (13 days) – the best combination of price and model we found was a WV Jetta or similar from Budget Car Hire.
+We were looking to hire a cat from Melbourne, return to the same city, from the 12th of September at 9 AM to the 24th of September at 17 (5:00) PM (13 days) – the best combination of price and model we found was a VW Jetta or similar from Budget Car Rental.
 I really did not have any specific preferences and because that was the best price-model correlation, we went for it!

-As we booked quite late (only a couple of weeks before the trip), our total price for an economy car was 333 US$ (442 CAD).
+As we booked quite late (only a couple of weeks before the trip), our total price for an economy car was US $333 (442 CAD).

-Now I see that if we would have booked the car 6 months in advance, the price would be 184 US$ (244 CAD), which is almost half the price!
+Now I see that if we had booked the car 6 months in advance, the price would have been US $184 (244 CAD), which is almost half the price!
 So learn from my mistakes and book in advance if possible!

-When we arrived at Budget Office, we were given a Nissan Qashqai instead of a WV Jetta, which was even better than we expected!
-The car was perfect for the 2 of us – very spacious and new, so we could not be happier with it!
+When we arrived at the Budget office, we were given a Nissan Qashqai instead of a VW Jetta, which was even better than we expected!
+The car was perfect for the 2 of us – very spacious and new, we could not have been happier with it!